wp-plugins/shareaholic/readme.txt

 Please see here: [Usage & Installation Instructions](http://support.shareaholic.com/hc/en-us/categories/200101476-WordPress-Plugin)

 == Changelog ==

+= 7.6.0.6 =
+* Enhancement: Improved reliability of Related Content App for cases where the WordPress install is located in a subdirectory or subpath

 = 7.6.0.5 =
 * Enhancement: Modified curl multi to conserve on cpu usage for server side share counts